-Paver Patio Maintenance (Stone & Brick Tips)
+How To DIY Your Paver Patio Maintenance For Stone & Brick

 Garden patio stone paver

+If youโ€™re looking to revamp your backyard or outdoor landscape, installing a beautiful paver patio might just do the trick.
 Natural stones, bricks, and other materials typically make up the paver patios seen in most homes.
-With the wide range of patterns, textures, and hues these materials can give, you’ll surely have a beautiful backyard.
+With the wide range of patterns, textures, and hues these materials can give, youโ€™ll surely have a beautiful backyard.

+Besides the beauty it adds, this material appeals to homeowners for several other reasons.
+For one, itโ€™s affordable.
+Itโ€™s also more durable than concrete surfaces.
 Finally, the surface is flexible and can adjust to soil movement, thus reducing the chances of cracks.
 All of these said paver patios need proper maintenance.

 How to Maintain a Paver Patio

 Paver patios go through rough wear and tear.
-Footprints, liquid stains, and other dirt accumulate on the surface over time, not to mention the harmful UV rays, moisture, and rain they’re typically exposed to.
+Footprints, liquid stains, and other dirt accumulate on the surface over time, not to mention the harmful UV rays, moisture, and rain theyโ€™re typically exposed to.
+So, how do you ensure your paving stones remain in good condition?

+Well, some need special care, depending on their material.
+But regardless of this, two steps apply to all: regular cleaning and sealing.
 Regular cleaning of paving stones entails sweeping off dirt and washing and lightly scrubbing the surfaces.
 This helps prevent the growth of moss, weeds, and mildew.

 Sealing pavers provide an extra protective layer on the surface.
 Remember that you need to check which sealer you should use on the surface.
 A water-based sealer works well on paver patios with sand.
 It hardens the sand and prevents anything from penetrating between the joints of the stones.

 Meanwhile, a solvent-based sealer turns the hue of the stones darker.
-It also produces a glossy finish, which is sometimes referred to as the “wet look.”
-This type of sealer works well on non-porous or smooth surfaces.
+It also produces a glossy finish, which is sometimes referred to as the โ€œwet look.โ€ This type of sealer works well on non-porous or smooth surfaces.

 Aside from improving the visual appeal of your patio, sealers reduce the need for cleaning and prevent further damage.
 As mentioned, some types of materials may require other forms of maintenance.
-Let’s look into these more closely below.
+Letโ€™s look into these more closely below.

 Step Paver Cleaning Checklist